Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: Final-State Results

+The $\alpha$-clustered configurations of O and Ne both increase the anisotropic flow compared to the Woods-Saxon distribution.
+This is a result of the different densities of the created mediums, as shown in Figure~\ref{fig:R_AA}, and the difference in the nuclear shape, which becomes apparent from the enhancement of $v_2$ in the bowling-pin shaped Ne compared to the tetrahedron shaped O.

 On the other hand, the hadronic transport SMASH and Angantyr show the opposite trend, where the flow increases in more peripheral collisions, with Angantyr even exceeding the flow obtained from the hybrid model in peripheral collisions.
-This indicates that both approaches do not generate collective effects with the settings used in this work.
+This indicates that neither approaches generate collective effects with the settings used in this work.
 Since Angantyr does not contain any collective behavior (no string shoving and ropes), one would naively expect it to have the smallest $v_2$ of the three models.
 However, the SMASH transport model actually has the smallest elliptic flow, while still matching the qualitative centrality dependence of Angantyr.
-This can be explained by the scaling of non-flow contributions with roughly $\frac{1}{N-1}$ and the fact that Angantyr produces much less particles in the final state, as shown in Figure~\ref{fig:multiplicity_dist}.
-Angantyr shows no difference between between nuclear configurations, while the small difference in SMASH is likely due to the surplus of final state particles resulting from the $\alpha$-clustered configuration.
+This can be explained by the scaling of nonflow contributions with roughly $\frac{1}{N-1}$ and the fact that Angantyr produces much less particles in the final state, as shown in Figure~\ref{fig:multiplicity_dist}.
+Angantyr shows no difference between between nuclear configurations, while the small difference in SMASH is due to the different centrality selections for the two configurations and the fact that the $\alpha$-clustered configuration creates on average events with more final state particles, resulting in less nonflow contributions.

 Regarding the triangular flow in Figure~\ref{fig:integrated_v3}, one observes a similar pattern, where $v_3$ from the hybrid model is once again highest in central collisions but decreases for less central events, in contrast to the other models, which show the opposite trend.
-The same reasoning can be applied here, that explains the decrease in the hybrid by the decreasing system size and the increase in the other models by the decrease of final state particles, enhancing the non-flow contributions.
+The same reasoning can be applied here, that explains the decrease in the hybrid by the decreasing system size and the increase in the other models by the decrease of final state particles, enhancing the nonflow contributions.

-\subsubsection{Anisotropic Flow Fluctuations}
+\subsubsection{Anisotropic flow fluctuations}